• Skip to primary navigation

 Yi-Yun (Minnie) Tsai

-Minnie is a PhD student in the Counselor Education and Supervision Program at William and Mary.
+Minnie recently earned her PhD in Counselor Education and Supervision from William and Mary.
 Minnie has previously served as a school counselor, college counselor, elementary school teacher, high school teacher, and residence hall director.
 Her research interests include youth mental health, international student support, play therapy, school counselor advocacy, and creative interventions.
 Minnie received her first master’s degree in education from University of Pennsylvania, and her second master’s degree in counseling from Villanova University.
 LinkedIn: https://www.linkedin.com/in/yi-yun-minnie-tsai-5ba47a275/

 Melissa Whatley